AkshayanMohandas/vscode-live-scores/README.md

 ## 🚀 Quick Start Guide

+### ⚠️ API Keys Required

+**Important**: The extension can be installed and will run without API keys, but **you need at least one API key to see actual scores**.

+- **Without API keys**: Extension works but shows empty states and warnings
+- **With Football API key only**: You'll see football scores
+- **With Cricket API key only**: You'll see cricket scores
+- **With both API keys**: You'll see both football and cricket scores

+**You need at least one API key to get started!** Both APIs offer free tiers, so getting started is quick and easy.

+---

 ### Step 1: Install the Extension

 1. Open VS Code Extensions (`Ctrl+Shift+X` / `Cmd+Shift+X`)
 2. Search for **"Live Sports Scores"**
 3. Click **Install**

+**Note**: After installation, the extension will work but won't show scores until you configure at least one API key (see steps below).

 ### Step 2: Set Up Football Scores